sezzle/sezzle-merchant-resources/Widgets/4-Local Config.md

 </div>
 <br/>

-`splitPriceElementsOn` splits the `targetXPath` inner text on the provided character(s) and renders both prices' installment amounts in the widget text.
+`splitPriceElementsOn` splits the `targetXPath` text content on the provided character(s) and renders both prices' installment amounts in the widget text, separated by the same character(s).
 When using this feature, target the parent element containing both prices and the character(s) on which to split.
-* Note: The given value must match the inner text exactly, for example &mdash; and &ndash; are not the same.
+* Note: The given value must match the text content character(s) exactly, for example &mdash; and &ndash; are not the same.

 `ignoredPriceElements` disregards the provided child elements of the `targetXPath` when rendering the price in the widget.
 It will accept ID, class, tag, or an array.
 If a tag is provided without an index, it will be assumed at index 0.
 If an array is provided, note that the function may fail to apply to multiple identifier types on the same page.
 Ex: `ignoredPriceElements:['.visually-hidden', 'SPAN-1']` or `ignoredPriceElements: ['.from','DEL', '.base-price']`

 `ignoredFormattedPriceText` can be used for non-price text that cannot be targeted by `ignoredPriceElements` due to being 1) not contained in a child element, 2) is not a direct child of the `targetXPath` element, or 3) is otherwise failing to be hidden by `ignoredPriceElements`.
 It will accept text such as `'Regular price'` or an array of text strings such as `['Regular price', 'Sale price']`.
-* Note: The given value must match the inner text exactly, including capitalization, spacing, and punctuation.
+* Note: The given value must match the text content substring exactly, including capitalization, spacing, and punctuation.

 `altVersionTemplate` determines the text content of the widget.
-It will accept a string for one-language sites, or an object with `en` and `fr` keys for multi-lingual sites.
+It will accept a string for single-language sites, or an object with `en`, `fr`, and `de` keys for multi-lingual sites.
 Specific placeholder templates are available to insert non-text content within the text:
-* `%%price%%` inserts the calculated installment price.
+* `%%price%%` inserts the calculated installment price. <strong>Recommended.</strong>
 * `%%logo%%` inserts the Sezzle logo per the specified theme. <strong>Required.</strong>
-* `%%info%%` inserts an &#9432; icon that opens the Sezzle modal window.
+* `%%info%%` inserts an &#9432; icon that opens the Sezzle modal window.<strong>Recommended.</strong>
 * `%%question-mark%%` inserts a <span style="border: 1px solid; border-radius: 100px; padding: 0px 3px; font-size: 11px;">&#63;</span> icon that opens the Sezzle modal window.
-* `%%link%%` inserts a 'Learn more' text link that opens the Sezzle modal window.
+* `%%link%%` inserts a <u>'Learn more'</u> text link that opens the Sezzle modal window.
-* `%%line-break%%` inserts a line-break.
+* `%%line-break%%` inserts a `<br/>` line-break element.

 `language` determines the language or translation parameters of the widget and modal text.
 By default the widget and modal will translate automatically to match the user's default browser language.
 It can accept `'en'` or `'fr'` for one-language sites, or a function or query to identify the in-page translation, for example: `document.querySelector('html).lang.substring(0,2).toLowerCase()`